 There are many different things that may cause someone to begin having suicidal thoughts.

-- Stressful Event – If you are going through a particularly difficult season in life, then you may feel as though taking your life is your only option.
-Stressful events that may cause suicidal feelings include a divorce, unemployment, substantial debt, long-term illness or caring for a loved one who is terminally ill.
+Stressful event – If you are going through a particularly difficult season in life, you may feel as though taking your life is your only option.
+Stressful events that may cause suicidal feelings include a divorce, unemployment, substantial debt, long-term illness, or caring for a loved one who is terminally ill.

-- Past Experiences – If you have lived through traumatic experiences, such as violence, abuse or neglect, then you may be more likely to think about killing yourself.
+Past experiences – If you have lived through traumatic experiences, such as violence, abuse, or neglect, you may be more likely to think about killing yourself.

-- Health Issues – Some health issues can cause suicidal thoughts.
-These include chronic illness, terminal illness and chronic pain.
+Health issues – Some health issues can cause you to entertain thought of suicide.
+These include chronic illness, terminal illness, and chronic pain.